12 Jyotirlinga Tour Itinerary

 On your arrival in Pune, begin your road journey to Bhimashankar.
-Enjoy the stunning scenery along with the breathtaking views of the river during Pune to Bhimashankar road trip.
-When you reach Bhimashankar, check-in at your respective hotel and relax.
+Enjoy the stunning scenery and the breathtaking views of the river during Pune to Bhimashankar road trip.
+Once you reach Bhimashankar, check in at your respective hotel and relax.

-Visit the Bhimashankar Jyotirlinga Temple which is one of the 12 highly respected Jyotirlingas in India.
+Visit the Bhimashankar Jyotirlinga Temple, one of the 12 highly respected Jyotirlingas in India.
 Seek the blessings of Lord Shiva.
 The temple displays the traditional and modern constructions in the Nagara style of architecture, a masterpiece of ancient Vishwakarma sculptors.
 The beauty of the temple is highlighted by the greenery all around.

-You can also plan a visit to the Bhimashankar Wildlife Sanctuary in the evening where you will explore the beauty of nature with lush hills, sparkling waterfalls, and dense forests, this wildlife sanctuary is home for Indian Giant Squirrel also known as Malabar Giant Squirrel and endangered species of birds.
-After a hectic day return to your hotel.
+You can also plan a visit to the Bhimashankar Wildlife Sanctuary in the evening, where you will explore the beauty of nature with lush hills, waterfalls, and dense forests.
+This wildlife sanctuary is home to the Indian Giant Squirrel, also known as the Malabar Giant Squirrel, and endangered species of birds.
+After a hectic day, return to your hotel.

 Overnight stay at the hotel in Bhimashankar.

-On the 2nd day of the holy tour, enjoy breakfast early in the morning and then check out from the hotel.
-Later head straight towards Shirdi which is located at a distance of almost 183 km from Bhimashankar.
+On the 2nd day of the holy tour, enjoy breakfast early in the morning and check out from the hotel.
+Later, head straight towards Shirdi, which is located at a distance of almost 183 km from Bhimashankar.

 Shani Shingnapur temple is devoted to Lord Shani Dev.
 According to Hindu mythology, Shani Dev is known as the God of Justice.
-The city and temple are equally amazing.
 The most exceptional fact about this village in India, or probably in the world is that no house here has any doors.
 It is strictly recommended that you must wear Dotar/Dhoti (a garment worn by male Hindus, consisting of a piece of material tied around the waist and extending to cover most of the legs) to enter the temple premises.

 In the evening, drive to Aurangabad.
 On arrival check-in at the hotel.
 The rest of the time is at your leisure.
 Overnight stay at the hotel in Aurangabad.

-In the early morning, leave for a visit to the UNESCO World Heritage Site 'Grishneshwar Temple'.
+In the early morning, leave to visit the UNESCO World Heritage Site, 'Grishneshwar Temple', also known as the Dhushmeshwar Temple.
 The word Grishneshwar means "lord of compassion".
-The holy temple also is known as the Dhushmeshwar Temple.
 The temple has a traditional South-Indian architecture design.
 It was re-constructed by the grandfather of Shivaji (Maloji Bhosale) in the 16th century and later again by Queen Ahilyabai Holkar in the 18th century.
 The temple is made up of red-colored stones and occupies an area of 44,400 square feet.
-It is not just divine but has a unique architectural style that is bound to leave you captivated.
+It is not just divine but has a unique architectural style that will leave you captivated.

-After visiting this temple, head towards Nashik which is an ancient city in Maharashtra, a state in western India.
+After visiting this temple, head towards Nashik, an ancient city in Maharashtra.
 The city is renowned for its links to the “Ramayana”.
-Nashik was earlier known as 'Panchavati' before the Ramayana era.
-Nashik city is nestled on the bank of the Godavari River and denotes a great mythological, traditional, cultural, and social significance.
+Nashik was earlier known as 'Panchavati' before the Ramayana era and is nestled on the bank of the Godavari River, denoting a great mythological, traditional, cultural, and social significance.

-On arrival in Nashik, complete the check-in formalities.
-The rest of the time is at your leisure.
-Nashik is one of the holiest places for Hindus all over the world.
-If you some get free time, then Nashik is an excellent spot for shopaholics as this city is famous for its shopping streets.
+On arrival in Nashik, complete the check-in formalities and enjoy the rest of the time at leisure.
+If you get some free time, then Nashik is an excellent spot for shopaholics as this city is famous for its shopping streets.
 You can find numerous shopping items such as handicrafts, silver items, copper items, and statues of brass.

 Overnight stay at the hotel in Nashik.

-On day 4, enjoy your breakfast in the early morning and check out from the hotel.
-Drive towards Trimbakeshwar which is home to one of the 12 sacred Jyotirlinga.
-The pious Trimbakeshwar Temple is situated at a distance of approximately 28 km from Nashik city.
-The temple was constructed by third Peshwa Balaji Bajirao on the position of an ancient temple.
+On day 4 of the Jyotirlinga Darshan tour, enjoy your breakfast early and check out from the hotel.
+Then, drive towards Trimbakeshwar, home to one of the 12 sacred Jyotirlinga.
+The pious Trimbakeshwar Temple is situated around 28 km from Nashik city.
+The third Peshwa Balaji Bajirao constructed the temple on the position of an ancient temple.

 Later you will head towards Mumbai after paying a visit to the Trimbakeshwar Temple.
 On arrival, you will have an assisted transfer to the hotel.
-If time and energy allow permits then explore the popular market in Mumbai.
+If time and energy permit, then explore the popular market in Mumbai.

 Overnight stay at the hotel in Mumbai.

-On day 5th enjoy your breakfast and check out from your hotel and head towards Chhatrapati Shivaji Maharaj International Airport, Mumbai to catch a flight for Porbandar.
+On day 5th, enjoy your breakfast, check out, and head towards Chhatrapati Shivaji Maharaj International Airport, Mumbai, to catch a flight for Porbandar.
 On arrival at Porbandar airport, you will have an assisted check-in at the respective hotel.
 Later, you will head towards Dwarka for Nageshwar Jyotirlinga.

 The 25 m tall statue of Lord Shiva and a large garden with a pond are major attractions of this temple complex.
-Photography is not allowed inside the temple but allowed outside the main building.
-After seeking the blessings of Lord Shiva return to the respective hotel or if you get some leisure time you can explore the local markets in Dwarka.
+Photography is not allowed inside the temple.
+After seeking the blessings of Lord Shiva, return to the respective hotel, or if you get some leisure time, you can explore the local markets in Dwarka.